NathStevo97/certifications-notes/kubernetes/helm/Pluralsight_Helm/03_configuring_helm_repositories.md

+# 3.0 - Configuring Helm Repositories

-# 3.1 - Repository Overview
+## 3.1 - Repository Overview

 - Chart repository = Any HTTP server that can serve YAML or TAR files.
 Needs to be able to respond to GET requests.
 - Contains an index.yaml file and packaged charts.
 - Helm charts are commonly stored in the Helm hub at <https://hub.helm.sh>
 - Helm charts can then be stored and managed within the UI.

-# 3.2 - Packaging a Helm Chart
+## 3.2 - Packaging a Helm Chart

 - To create a chart: `helm create <chart name>`
 - Initializes a chart folder with the default files and structure.